developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 A given device might not support all options allowed to be specified using this Managed Configuration.
 In the event that the value specified is not supported on a given device, the smallest larger value that is supported is used.
 If no larger value is supported, the largest smaller supported value is used.

 ### Blanking Mode
-Used to configure the Dislplay Blanking Mode, which determines whether the Display automatically Blanks (displays nothing).
+Used to configure the Display Blanking Mode, which determines whether the Display automatically Blanks (displays nothing).

-- When a value of ***Never Blank*** is chosen, the Display is never automatically Blanked.
+-***Never Blank***- the Display is never automatically Blanked.

-- When a value of ***Blank When Triggered by Signal*** is chosen, the Display is automatically Blanked and the following Managed Configurations must be used:
+-***Blank When Triggered by Signal***- the Display is automatically Blanked and the following Managed Configurations must be used:

     - **Display Configuration - Blanking Signal** - to specify the signal that is used to activate automatic Blanking